 - As you grab the bar, make sure that grip width is similar to how you would do bench press.

-- From this position, generate tension in the lats and erectors by “closing your armpits’ and “breaking the bar”.
+- This position generates tension in the lats and erectors by “closing your armpits” and “breaking the bar”.

-- While maintaining tension, you will initiate a forceful pull directed towards the upper abdominal/lower chest region.
+- While maintaining tension, you will initiate a forceful pull directed toward the upper abdominal/lower chest region.